Yahunuoo/Getting-Started/Windows-11/README.md

-### WindoConfiguring a development environment in Windows 11
+### Windows Configuring a development environment in Windows 11

 - Zsh